-Your first-year stipend will be paid monthly through SIS – it is important that you enroll by July 1, 2022, so your first pay is not delayed.
+Your first-year stipend will be paid monthly through SIS – it is important that you enroll by July 1, 2023, so your first pay is not delayed.
 Your first stipend disbursement will be the week of July 24, 2023.

 *Please note: All School of Medicine students (including BIMS) are required to be vaccinated for COVID-19.
 Please find additional information at the links below.*